travis-ci/docs-travis-ci-com/user/caching.md

 ### Cache and the build matrix

-When caching is enabled in a build with multiple jobs, we take care to avoid inappropriate sharing of caches within the build matrix, because caches often contain binary files which are not compatible when used on an incompatible system.
+When caching is enabled in a build with multiple jobs, care should be taken not to mix OS, OS version, and other factors that may influence the composition of the cache.

-Care should be taken not to mix OS, OS version, and other factors that may influence the composition of the cache.
+The reason is that caches often contain binary files which are not compatible when used on an incompatible system.

 We use the following characteristics of each job to construct a string that identifies the job: